since1968/stat-blocks/homebrewery/src/bard-skald.markdown

 #### Credits

-Skáld created by Marc Garrett using elements from PHB, Unearthed Arcana, and "Odyssey of the Dragonlords" Hoplite.
+Skáld created by /u/woulditkillyoutolift using elements from PHB, Unearthed Arcana, and "Odyssey of the Dragonlords" Hoplite.
 Art is taken from "Raiders of the North Sea."

 ```